3HDM with $\Delta(27)$ symmetry and its phenomenological consequences: The symmetric 3HDM

-As pointed out above, the scalar sector is exactly the same for the $\Delta(27)$ and for the $\Delta(54)$ invariant potential.
+which is not invariant under $A_4$ or $\Delta(3n^2)$ for $n>3$ but still coincides with the $\Delta(54)$ potential.
 Only when we extend the model to the fermionic sector and choose how the fermions transform under the symmetry, thus determining the structure of the Yukawa couplings, will it be possible to distinguish the two types of models.
-The parameter $d$ is the only parameter of the potential that can be complex.
-Choosing $d$ to be real (as we do in this work) leads to explicit CP-conserving potential and it allows for a simple CP transformation under which each doublet transforms trivially, i.e. each doublet transforms into its complex conjugate.
-We note that CP can also be conserved with a complex $d$ provided that its phase is of the form $\exp \left(\pm i \tfrac{2 \pi}{3}\right)$.
+The parameter $d$ in Eq.~\eqref{V27H} is the only parameter of the potential that can be complex.
+Choosing $d$ to be real (as we do in this work) leads to a explicit CP-conserving potential and it allows for a simple CP transformation under which each doublet transforms trivially, i.e. each doublet transforms into its complex conjugate.
+We note that CP can also be conserved with a complex $d$ provided that its phase is of the form $\pm i \tfrac{2 \pi}{3}$.
 In the latter case the CP transformation is no longer the trivial one and will relate different doublets and their complex conjugates.
-The potential (\ref{V27H}) has the interesting feature of having minima with spontaneous geometrical CP violation \cite{Branco:1983tn, deMedeirosVarzielas:2011zw} for real $d$, i.e., for a large region of parameter space there is a CP violating minimum where the phases of the VEV are fixed at a specific value (in this case, an integer multiple of $2 \pi/3$), with this value not depending on variations of the parameters of the potential (however, for sufficiently large variation of the parameters, one gets into a separate region of parameter space, where the minima belong to a different class).
+The potential (\ref{V27H}) has the interesting feature of having minima with spontaneous geometrical CP violation \cite{Branco:1983tn, deMedeirosVarzielas:2011zw} for real $d$, i.e., for a large region of parameter space there is a CP violating minimum where the phases of the vacuum expectation value (VEV) are fixed to a specific value (in this case, an integer multiple of $2 \pi/3$), with this value not depending on the parameters of the potential (however, for sufficiently large variation of the parameters, one gets into a separate region of parameter space, where the minima belong to a different class).